AbdulBasit313/practical-reactjs-coding-challenges/README.md

 ## How to start

-1. Clone this Text Analyzer (reactjs coding challenge) GitHub repo
+1. Clone this (reactjs coding challenges) GitHub repo
 2. Go to text-analyzer-tool folder
 3. Run npm install or yarn to install dependencies
 4. Run the server, you will then see the below screen on your local host